origamitower/purr/design/idea/0000-modules.md

 ## Summary

-As a modular programming language, Origami aims to support both _modularity_ and _modular compilation_.
+As a modular programming language, Purr aims to support both _modularity_ and _modular compilation_.
 We also care a lot about allowing mutual recursion between modules (disallowing it causes people to organise their programs in awkward ways), and security.
 The module system also has to be implementable in JavaScript (our target language) with acceptable performance.

 There are not many module systems in usage that fit all of the criteria above, at least not in widely used languages.
-Origami brings some ideas from academia and implements them.
+Purr brings some ideas from academia and implements them.
 In short, the module system:

 - Separates `modules` and `interfaces`, like ML does.
 Interfaces describe a type signature for what we expect of a module, and are identified by an unique name.
 Modules are anonymous implementations of these interfaces.